Exploring the Rainforest at the Omaha Henry Doorly Zoo

-At one time you could see all the way across the jungle, now the plants and trees have grown to tall it’s truly a jungle environment.
-The animals in the beginning were damaging the plants too quickly, monkeys and the birds were shredding the leaves for nesting and food.
+At one time you could see all the way across the jungle, now the plants and trees have grown too tall it’s truly a jungle environment.
+The animals, in the beginning, were damaging the plants too quickly, monkeys and the birds were shredding the leaves for nesting and food.
 Now they can’t tear it apart fast enough, it is truly a jungle environment.

 I love the waterfalls, and the Lied Jungle in Omaha Nebraska has several large indoor waterfalls.
 You can walk underneath, beside and touch the water, and it feels like you are in an actual jungle.
 My favorite is the swinging rope bridge.
 I never tire of walking across it.

 You might be asking, so, where is the rope bridge?
 My picture this year didn’t turn out good, so below is one from last years trip.
 I love this bridge, it swings, it’s wet, it’s very cool and so much fun!